Why It Works

 I make my broth rich and creamy, but not so rich and creamy that you can't eat a bowl of it with a spoon without wanting to fall asleep immediately afterwards.

-If you happen to make it with leftover turkey or roast chicken (as I heartily suggest you do), save some gravy and add it to the broth before you add the dumplings for some extra richness.
+Whether you make it with leftover turkey or roast chicken (as I heartily suggest you do), save some gravy and add it to the broth before you add the dumplings for some extra richness.

 These are my dumplings, and I'm sticking to them.
 My children are free to explore other options once they are self-supportive and no longer living under my roof.

-- 1 pound leftover roast turkey or chicken, torn into rough bite-sized pieces
+1 pound leftover roast turkey, torn into rough bite-sized pieces (see note)

 Heat 3 tablespoons butter in a large Dutch oven or saucepan over medium-high heat until melted.
 Add 3 tablespoons flour and cook, stirring constantly, until pale golden brown, about 3 minutes.
 Slowly whisk in broth.
 Add gravy, onions, carrots, and celery.
 Bring to a simmer and cook, stirring occasionally, until vegetables are softened, about 10 minutes.
 Stir in turkey, peas, and half of parsley, and season to taste with salt and pepper.
 Remove from heat.